5 Effective Tips for Controlling Weeds Naturally This Summer

 - Post-emergence herbicides deal with those established weeds.
 Some herbicides leave a residue that can injure later crops, so think ahead if you’re using herbicides.
 Even if you use an herbicide, you’ll need a backup plan for those weeds that the herbicide doesn’t kill.

-Weeds are tough and competitive, and they can easily overtake your garden if you’re not careful.
+Weeds are tough and competitive and can quickly overtake your garden if you’re not careful.
 Don’t get discouraged, though.
-Summer weed control doesn’t have to be a huge time-sink or frustrating exercise with a little bit of planning and consistency.
-These tactics can be used together to create an easier gardening experience.
+Effective weed control doesn’t have to be a huge time-sink or frustrating exercise.
+With a little bit of planning and consistency, these weed-eliminating tactics can be used together to create an easier gardening experience.

 Effective weed control allows your beloved plants to flourish and produce without any competition.